Battle of Jieznas: Background

-After having occupied Vilnius, as part of the Soviet westward offensive of 1918–1919, the Soviet Pskov division, composed of seven infantry regiments, artillery and small cavalry units, began the attack on Kaunas in February 1919 in order to end the existence of an independent Lithuania.
+After having occupied Vilnius, as part of the Soviet westward offensive of 1918–1919, the Soviet Pskov Rifle Division, composed of seven infantry regiments, artillery and small cavalry units, began the attack on Kaunas in February 1919 in order to end the existence of an independent Lithuania.
 The Red Army's command planned to occupy Kaunas with a pincer movement, by attacking it simultaneously through the north (via Kėdainiai) and the south (via Alytus and Jieznas).

 The 600-man strong 7th Rifle Regiment, part of the southern group of Red Army units, had to march to Kaunas through Aukštadvaris, Jieznas, Birštonas, Prienai and Garliava, because this direction was weakly defended by Lithuanians.
 The Red Army's 7th Rifle Regiment contained some Lithuanians within its ranks.
 The other part of the southern group was supposed to attack Kaunas from the south through Alytus.
 However, due to the snow, poor infrastructure and lack of organization, parts of the Pskov division began attacking at different times.
 Also, the Bolsheviks expected weak resistance from the Lithuanians and they thought that the Germans would not resist at all as before and would simply retreat to Germany.

-After receiving intelligence about the Red Army's plans, the Lithuanian military command sent a company of the 2nd Infantry Regiment led by Stasys Zaskevičius and a squad of cavalry, about 30 soldiers, from Kaunas towards Prienai.
+After receiving intelligence about the Red Army's plans, the Lithuanian military command sent a company of the 2nd Infantry Regiment led by Stasys Zaskevičius and a platoon of cavalry, about 30 soldiers, from Kaunas towards Prienai.
 The company reached Prienai on February 9 and immediately left for Birštonas.
 By February 9, the Red Army was already present in Jieznas' surroundings and had concentrated its forces in the neighboring village of Liciškėnai.